vseryakov/backendjs/README.md

 - `/account/get`

-  Returns information about the current account, all account columns are returned except the secret and other table columns with the property `secure`
+  Returns information about the current account, all account columns are returned except the secret and other table columns with the property `priv`

   Response: